This is a subject that is met with a lot of different opinions.

 This brings us the to next point.

-Matching the colour of the bracelet with the watch
+Matching the color of the bracelet with the watch

 When wearing bracelets together with your watch, something that can help improve the look of your wrist game, and make the bracelet blend in better is matching the colors.